 - 1. The passing score for all didactic examinations is 78%. - 2.
-Any student who scores below 78% on a didactic examination is required to remediate. - 3.
+Any student who scores below 78% on a didactic examination is required to complete remediation with a passing score of 78% or above prior to next scheduled exam. - 3.
 The Student Success Specialist will be informed of the student's need to remediate by the content instructor. - a.
 At that time, the student will be placed on Academic Alert. - 4.
 The Director of Nursing will be informed of the student's need to remediate by the content instructor. - a.
 The student may be required to meet with the Director of Nursing. - 5.
 Any student who scores below 78% on a didactic examination must meet with the content instructor within one (1) week of the failed examination to discuss potential reasons for the failure, identify learning needs and develop a remediation plan. - a.
 Any student who does not meet with the content instructor within one (1) week of the failed didactic examination may not take the next scheduled didactic examination or attend the next scheduled facility clinical. - 6.
 Written documentation of the remediation process will be retained in the student's record.